RxssA/DigitalRainCpp/index.md

 - Manages console window setup and cleanup
 - Supports both Unicode and ASCII characters

+### Detailed Explaination of the DoubleBufferedConsole
+The `DoubleBufferedConsole` class is designed to provide smooth rendering in the console application by implementing double buffering, a technique that reduces flickering and improves performance by rendering frames off-screen before displaying them.
+The class DoubleBufferedConsole manages two console screen buffers, switching between them to ensure seamless transitions.
+Key components include a pair of buffer handles, a `SMALL_RECT` [12] defining the update region, and a dynamically allocated `CHAR_INFO`[13] buffer that stores character and attribute data for the next frame.
+The constructor initializes these buffers, sets console dimensions, and configures cursor visibility, while the destructor ensures proper cleanup by deallocating memory [26].
+The `flip` method swaps the active buffer, copying the prepared frame from the intermediate buffer to the inactive console buffer before making it visible.
+The `clear` method fills the buffer with a specified character and attribute in this case a white space, while the `write` method updates individual positions, handling both ASCII and Unicode via template specialization.
+By separating rendering and display operations, the class ensures stable output, making it ideal for applications like games or real-time visualizations where smooth updates are critical.
+The design leverages Windows Console API functions such as `CreateConsoleScreenBuffer`, `WriteConsoleOutput`, and `SetConsoleActiveScreenBuffer` to manage buffering efficiently, providing solution for high-performance console rendering.

 ### See References section for the resources used to gain a better understanding of the DoubleBufferedConsole and Windows api.
 [2]-[14]
 ```cpp
 template<typename char_t = wchar_t>